EDU 1004 Observing the Learner

 EDU 2414 The Immigrant Child

 Examines issues related to immigrant children who represent linguistic and cultural diversity within American schools.
 Students engage in a focused study of immigrant populations in order to better understand the experience of immigrant children who often must straddle two conflicting worlds as they make their way through American public education.
 This course is an education elective.
 Field work in schools involving children from immigrant populations is a requirement.
-Prerequisite: EDU 1004.
+Prerequisite: EDU 1004 and FYS 1104.
 IV;V

 EDU 3034 Literacy in Written and Spoken Languages for Learners in Primary Schools